On this page

 - the National Association of Large Families (Nagycsaládosok Országos Egyesülete),

-Involvement of young people in global affairs is generally a matter for the Ministry of Human Capacities (Emberi Erőforrások Minisztériuma).
-But the Ministry of Foreign Affairs and Trade (Külgazdasági és Külügyminisztérium) is also involved indirectly (as they regularly enter into bilateral agreements including youth cooperation), as well as the State Secretary for National Policy under the Deputy Prime Minister Responsible for National Policy, Church Affairs and for Nationalities (Nemzetpolitikáért, egyházügyekért és nemzetiségekért felelős miniszterelnök-helyettes) (nationalities are Hungarian young people from outside Hungary).
+Involvement of young people in global affairs is generally the task of the Ministry of Human Capacities (Emberi Erőforrások Minisztériuma).
+In addition, the Ministry of Foreign Affairs and Trade (Külgazdasági és Külügyminisztérium) is also involved indirectly (as they regularly enter into bilateral agreements including youth cooperation), as well as the State Secretary for National Policy under the Deputy Prime Minister Responsible for National Policy, Church Affairs and for Nationalities (Nemzetpolitikáért, egyházügyekért és nemzetiségekért felelős miniszterelnök-helyettes) (nationalities are Hungarian young people from outside Hungary).

 - civil organisations,